concur/developer.concur.com/api-reference/direct-connects/hotel-service.markdown

 specific rates etc. for customers.
 As not all suppliers require such features, this is optional setting in Concur Travel.

-#### Color coding for message structure diagrams:

-* Green for mandatory fields in HS2.0
-* Yellow for optional fields in HS2.0
-* Purple for future versions of HS
-* Gray for not supported nodes and attributes

 ### OTA operations